Submarine Ring of Fire 2006 Explorers

 University of Oregon

 Nick Deardorff is a graduate student at the University of Oregon where he studies physical volcanology with Dr. Kathy Cashman.
-Nick received his B.S. in Marine Science and Geology at the University of Miami, FL.
+Nick received his BS in marine science and geology at the University of Miami, Florida.
 His primary interest for this cruise will be the physical and geochemical comparison of submarine and subaerial volcanic arcs.

 Geologist